kryzii/WRITEUPS/2025/NAHAMCON 2025/WEB/MY SECOND CTF/README.md

 ![image](https://github.com/user-attachments/assets/52f42408-3aec-41ad-ade8-958843ac2592)

-We then need to bruteforce once more time with our current wordlist.
+We then need to bruteforce one more time with our current wordlist.

 But this time, its for our parameter.
-So, the position for the payload to be bruteforce is:
+So, the position for the payload:
 ```
 GET /fgdwi/?§a§=meow
 ```
 ![image](https://github.com/user-attachments/assets/c554f960-96e2-466d-8852-6e672260dcf3)

 Why, does the payload needed to have **?§a§=meow** it's because the error says that missing parameter and not value.
 So the value could be anything else other than "*meow*" it could be "*dog*" or even "*cat*".
-Also, fgdwi = debug decrypt by ROT2.
+Also, fgdwi = debug, which is encrypted by ROT2.

-So for better understanding, After finding out the parameter and it does gave an error that says the value is missing or incorrect.
+For better understanding, After finding the right parameter.
+And the response that we get is an error, for the value such as missing or incorrect.
-That's when we need to have a correct value for it instead.
+That's only when we need to have a correct value for it instead.

 ## Flag